Holographic Coarse-Graining: Correlators from the Entanglement Wedge and Other Reduced Geometries: Field theory interpretation, and connection with AdS/BCFT

 with $n$ the outward-pointing unit\footnote{See the previous footnote.} normal.
 By itself, (\ref{boundaryterm}) implies that there are only two choices for the boundary condition that can be consistently imposed on our field:

 For familiarity, we refer to the second choice as Neumann, even though it is really a nonlocal generalization of a Robin boundary condition.

 Within the integrand of $\int\cD\phir\,$, we are of course enforcing the Dirichlet boundary condition (\ref{dirichlet}), with $\phir(x)$ an arbitrary function that we are meant to sum over.
 When we carry out the Gaussian path integral over $\phir(x)$, we extremize $\ibulk+\iir$ with respect to $\delta\phi(x,z)=\delta(z-\bar{z}(x))\delta\phir(x)$, which leads us to enforcing the Neumann boundary condition (\ref{neumann}).
 The function $\phir(x)$ is then determined by the normal derivative at $\eir$, which will of course vary within the remaining path integral, $\int\cD\phi_{\cE}$.
 With this understanding, the latter path integral is still weighted by the exponential seen in (\ref{subregion2}), with $\iir$ the \emph{same} infrared boundary action.
+The passage here from Dirichlet to Neumann boundary conditions is analogous to the one discussed in \cite{comperemarolf} for the metric at the UV boundary (a setup where further progress has been made recently in \cite{mateos}).

 Moving on to the case of large but finite central charge in the CFT, implying small \gn\ in the bulk, the path integral over $\phi(x,z)$ can be as usual treated perturbatively.\footnote{And, concurrently, we need to start taking into account the backreaction of $\phi$ on the metric.} Upon integrating out $\cE^{\mathsf{c}}$, we are left with an interacting EOW brane action $\iir$, complementing the interacting $\ibulk$ in $\cE$.
 At this point, we are meant to enforce the Dirichlet boundary condition (\ref{dirichlet}).
 Carrying out $\int\cD\phir$ is no longer equivalent to saddle-point evaluation, but the result can be defined to be the exponential of a new infrared boundary action, $\iir^{\mbox{ N}}$.
 The IR boundary condition for the remaining integral, $\int\cD\phi_{\cE}$, must be compatible with the variational principle associated with $\ibulk+\iir^{\mbox{ N}}$ (see, e.g., \cite{brinkhenneaux}), and the correct choice will be of Neumann type, similar to (\ref{neumann}).